paintedbicycle/sketch-data-faker/README.md

 - To insert a random sentence, rename your text layer `lorem.sentence`
 - To insert a Company Name, rename your text layer `company.companyName`
 - To insert a Domain Name, rename your text layer `internet.domainName`

-The plugin currently uses the data from faker.js and you can use most if the data from that source.
-More data sources may be added in the future.
+- There are words, colours, cities, states, prices, product names, verbs, adjectives, catch phrases, buzzwords, and more.

 #### Full list here:

 You can name your layer any of these below.
-Remember to first put the category and then the type (as above).
+Remember to first put the category and then the type (i.e. `address.city`, not just `city`).

 - address
   - zipCode